 Note: This list is arranged in chapter appearance order.

 Kiryu Substory #2 - Arakure Quest (Chapter 2)

-This Yakuza 0 substory, available early in the game, is a wonderful example of how such quests complement the main story in games.
+This substory, available early in the game, is a wonderful example of how such quests complement the main story in Yakuza games.
 It begins by bringing you all over Kamurocho, thus familiarizing you with the layout.
-The perseverance Kiryu displays then gives a clear idea of his personality.
-Finally, there’s the twist ending, during which the quest suddenly transforms into poignant family drama.
-In short, this substory is a splendid example of the colorful, often outrageous mini-tales found within Sega’s Yakuza series.
+The perseverance Kiryu displays then paints a clear picture of his personality.
+Finally, there’s the twist ending, during which the quest suddenly transforms into a poignant family drama.
+In short, this substory is a splendid example of the colorful, often outrageous mini-tales found within Sega’s flagship PlayStation series.
 Tales that are not just simple fetch-and-bring quests, but events that fill up holes left by the main story.
 In my case, these substories are also what I look forward to most, with each new Yakuza game release.
+Yakuza 0

 The Arakure Dialogues